Gratuity Concerns: Does a Suspension Affect Continuous Service and Gratuity Calculation?

 shahid-eqbal

-After completing 9 yrs 5 months in an organisation, one of my friend was suspended for some charges for 3 days with LWP, after that he is still continuing in the same organisation.
-So will it affect his gratuity in any way.
-Will gratuity be calculated in two parts or in continuity and will it be counted as break in the service?
+After completing 9 years and 5 months in an organization, one of my friends was suspended for some charges for 3 days with LWP.
+After that, he is still continuing in the same organization.
+So, will it affect his gratuity in any way?
+Will gratuity be calculated in two parts or continuously, and will it be counted as a break in the service?

 nathrao